Chemical enrichment by collapsars as the origin of the unusually high [Ba/Fe] in a massive star cluster of the dwarf galaxy NGC 1569: Introduction

 The purpose of this paper is to reproduce a cluster with similarly high [Ba/Fe] based on new computer simulations of GC formation, incorporating chemical enrichments of the interstellar medium (ISM) by collapsars in merging between gas-rich dwarf galaxies.
 We particularly investigate the mean [Ba/Fe] of stars in the simulated star clusters (SCs) and the internal [Ba/Fe] spread among the SC member stars for each SC.
 Although we have already investigated SC formation in interacting \citep[e.g.][]{Bekki2004,Williams2022} and merging galaxies \citep[e.g.][]{Bekki2002}, we did not investigate the Ba abundance properties of the simulated SCs.
 Therefore, our new simulations can provide new clues to the origin of SCs with unusually high [Ba/Fe] formed in dwarf-dwarf merging.
 Our previous simulations also showed that secondary star formation from gas accreted onto existing SCs is possible \citep[e.g.][]{Bekki2008,McKenzie2018}, which means that [Ba/Fe] of second-generation stars can be quite high if new stars are formed from accreting gas mixed with Ba-rich ejecta from low-mass AGB stars.
 However, we do not consider this possibility in this paper at all, because the SCs in NGC1569 are so young that such AGB stars are unlikely to contribute to early chemical enrichment in SC formation.

+Dwarf galaxy mergers are sites of high star formation \citep[e.g.][]{Renalud2022}.
+Clusters are often formed in simulations of these events \citep[e.g.][]{Lahen2019}.
+While it is not without challange \citep{Hislop2022}, the formation of clusters can be done over a large redshift range \citep{Ma2020}.
+The phyical properties of groups of star clusters formed from simulated mergers of dwarf galaxies are also studied \citep[e.g.][]{Elgreem2024}.

 Although there are several recent simulations on the SC formation and chemical abundance patterns of the simulated SCs \citep[e.g.][]{Lahen2024}, we do not discuss these results much, because we focus exclusively on the [Ba/Fe] of SCs in BCD galaxies.

 This paper is laid out as follows: The model is presented in \autoref{Sec:Model}, with the three \textit{r}-process polluters discussed in turn in \autoref{SubSec:3PosPol}, the simulations of the best polluter are then described for the rest of the section.
 In \autoref{Sec:Res} we present the fiducial model from our simulations and discuss the properties of this chosen cluster and how the results are affected by a change in the parameters of the merger.
 These results are further discussed and put in context in \autoref{Sec:Dis}.
 The key takeaways and a conclusion are presented in \autoref{Sec:Conc}.